 I see Mohammed further away on his phone.
 He seems already just a tiny speck.

 There’s a man checking tickets at the entrance.
-He looks about forty-five but is probably at least ten years younger, his face worn-out face from years of checking tourists’ tickets in the direct sun.
+He looks about forty-five but is probably at least ten years younger, his face worn-out from years of checking tourists’ tickets in the direct sun.
 But today I’m the only one.

 “Yes!”
 I answer without hesitation, surprised by the question.

 The descending corridor is long.
 There are some dim lights illuminating the narrow staircase.
 Although the sun is high up outside, it’s impossible to say what time of the day it is anymore.
-I hold onto the metal railing, its surface oddly cool.
+I hold onto the metal railing, its surface pleasantly cool.

 A strange feeling dwells up that I cannot name.
 It’s as if what’s happening is so momentous I cannot really grasp it.
+I wonder how many people have been alone inside the great pyramid.

 “How was it?” the ticket guy asks grinning as I come out protecting my eyes from the intense sun.